Klavdiya Gadyuchkina

-Klavdiya Mikhailovna Gadyuchkina (Клавдия Михайловна Гадючкина; née Krotova; born 5 December 1910) is a Russian supercentenarian and the oldest living person in Russia.
+Klavdiya Mikhailovna Gadyuchkina (Клавдия Михайловна Гадючкина; née Krotova; 5 December 1910 – 29 November 2025) was a Russian supercentenarian.
+She was the oldest living person in Russia at the time of her death, and the oldest Russian ever recorded.

 Biography

-Gadyuchkina was born on 5 December 1910 (Note: Gadyuchkina claims to be born on 24 November 1909, but was verified as being born 5 December 1910.) in Norskoye, Yaroslavl Governorate, Russian Empire (now Russia, part of Yaroslavl) to carpenter Mikhail Krotov and his wife Yevlampiya Krotova.
+Gadyuchkina was born on 5 December 1910 (Note: Gadyuchkina claimed to be born on 24 November 1909, but was verified as being born 5 December 1910.) in Norskoye in the Yaroslavl Governorate of the Russian Empire (now part of the city of Yaroslavl in the Russian Federation) to Mikhail Krotov, a carpenter, and Yevlampiya Krotova.
 When she was young (Note: In one article, her mother was reported to have died when Klavdiya was 9 and in another when she was 5.), her mother died of cancer.

-At the age of 15, she started work at the Red Pass (Красный Перевал) spinning factory, remained there for all of her working life.
-She worked first as a laborer, then spinner and assistant foreman and was recognized as a Stakhanovite for her hard work.
+At the age of 15, she started a job at the Red Pass (Красный Перевал) spinning factory, where she continued to work for over 40 years.
+She worked first as a labourer, then as a spinner and assistant foreman, and was recognized as a Stakhanovite for her hard work.
 She reported working "12-hour shifts" with only one day off each week.
-She worked there for 40 years.

-Gadyuchkina married Sergey Petrovich Gadyuchkin, a naval officer, and at first, they lived with his sister's family in a single room.
-Later when Sergey Gadyuchkin was promoted, they were given separate housing.
-Together they had five children, but only three survived to adulthood: two sons Sergei and Evgeny and one daughter Rita.
-When she was 45 years old in 1956, her husband died from a workplace injury, but she never remarried saying that "a stranger wouldn't want her children".
+Gadyuchkina married Sergey Petrovich Gadyuchkin, a naval officer, living initially with his sister's family in a single room.
+Later, when Sergey was promoted, they were given separate housing.
+They had five children, three of whom survived to adulthood: two sons, Sergei and Evgeny, and one daughter, Rita.
+Her husband died from a workplace injury in 1956, but she never remarried, saying that "a stranger wouldn't want her children".

+Old age and death

-At the age of 103 in November 2014, she was reported to have six grandchildren, eight great-grandchildren, and two great-great-grandchildren.
-In her old age, she became an avid reader; she was said to "devote all her free time to reading".
-She reads books and newspapers and tries to stay up-to-date on sociopolitical matters.
-She lived with her son Oleg, but moved in with her granddaughter Olga in 2021.
+In November 2014, she was reported to have six grandchildren, eight great-grandchildren, and two great-great-grandchildren.
+In her old age, she became an avid reader, and was said to "devote all her free time to reading".
+She read books and newspapers and tried to stay up-to-date on sociopolitical matters.
 In January 2022, she visited the Yasnye Zori sanitorium in Yaroslavl.
-In June 2023, her hearing was tested by hearing center "Rainbow of Sounds" and she was fitted with a hearing aid.
-She is taken care of by many of her relatives, including children, grandchildren and great-grandchildren, and her granddaughter Ekaterina Musinova visits her every year.
-As of May 2025, she lives in Yaroslavl.
+As of May 2025 she continued to live with her family in Yaroslavl and was looked after by her many relatives.

+Gadyuchkina died on 29 November 2025, at the age of 114 years and 359 days, a few days after being hospitalised.
+At the time of her death, she was the oldest living Russian person, and the oldest Russian ever recorded.